 2) Always maintain an abundance mindset instead of a scarcity mindset.
 There are trillions of dollars in the world for the taking.
 There is no reason why you can't build your own fortune.
 Focus on wealth creation through investing and entrepreneurship rather than just being frugal.
 There is only so much you can save and an endless amount you can make.
 Create your own opportunity!

 3) Depend on no one but yourself to succeed.
 Nobody will save you, so you must save yourself.
 The world can be a very difficult place.
 We will inevitably face hardships along our path to financial independence.
 Most people are too busy fighting their own fires to help fight yours.
 By accepting that nobody will bail us out, we will end up doing our best work because we have no other choice.

 5) Always give without asking for anything in return.
 Give your time.
-Give your money.
-Give your kindness to those in need.
+Give your money and your kindness to those in need.
 You never know what someone is going through, so keep your judgement locked away.
 Constantly smile and you will find that strangers will smile right back.
-Eventually, people can’t help but want to help you succeed.
+Eventually, people can't help but want to help you succeed.

 By embracing these core principles, you will adopt the way of the Financial Samurai.